dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ## Security, Identity, and Compliance

-I was very excited to learn about what identity and security announcements Amazon was going to announce today, and I gotta say I did not leave disappointed.
+I was very excited to learn about what identity and security announcements Amazon was going to announce today, and I have to say, I did not leave disappointed.
 Cognito is becoming a fully fledged identity platform, but that's not all Andy had up his sleeve.

 ### Advanced Security Features for Amazon Cognito

 Amazon announced a number of advanced security features for [Amazon Cognito](https://aws.amazon.com/cognito/) including multifactor authentication, breached password detection, and various anomaly detection features.
 All of these features launched in beta today.
-If you need these features in a production-ready capacity today, we at Auth0 also provide [multifactor authentication](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), and [anomaly detection](https://auth0.com/docs/anomaly-detection).
+If you need these features in a production-ready capacity right now, we at Auth0 also provide [multifactor authentication](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), and [anomaly detection](https://auth0.com/docs/anomaly-detection).

 ### Amazon GuardDuty